satansdeer/satansdeer.github.com/content/legacy-posts/claude-code-architecture/index.md

 ## Where The Slowdown Starts

-The slowdown usually does not appear on the first prompt.
+The slowdown does not appear on the first prompt.

 At first, Claude Code writes the missing function, adds the component, updates the route, and wires the state together.
 Everything moves.

 Then you ask for a small change.

 The tool adds a condition on top of another condition.
 Then a special case.
 Then a helper that knows a little too much about a different part of the app.
-Then a second helper that almost duplicates the first one, but not quite.
+Then a second helper that duplicates the first one.

 Now you are not slow because too little code exists.
 You are slow because too much code exists in the wrong shape.